ChessTournamentManager/Documentation/Research/Database Research.md

 BenchmarkTests.ResearchTest.BM6_ReadObject       avgt   20   496,809 ± 25,369  μs/op
 ```

-(Say the time that a single write and read takes on average.
-Do not forget to subtract the time from the mock tests, and show the calculation.
-Also say that the retreive key is very fast, and how insignificant the time to access the repository is.)

 For each benchmark result, it is displayed what the mode, amount of iterations, score, error margin and time unit is.
 For each iteration, several operations took place and the average time per operation was calulated.
 The score you see here, is the average time of all the calculated times of the iterations.

 If we look at these results, we can calculate the average read time by taking the average of BM3's results and subtracting the average BM2 result from it: